Scissor Lift Maintenance Requirements & Tips

 The easiest way to keep an accurate log is with maintenance software.
 These programs are designed to easily create maintenance schedules for scissor lifts and other aerial lifts.
 They also send advance alerts of upcoming maintenance dates.
 That way, scissor lift maintenance is always performed on time.

 These software programs keep a detailed maintenance history of every scissor lift.
 They also allow you to compare maintenance and repair costs between lifts.
 That way you can see which lifts need fewer repairs than others.
 This helps decide whether it’s more cost-effective to repair or replace a lift.

-- ✓ Get in the habit of inspecting the lift after each job.
-This ensures that small problems don’t transform into big ones.
+- Inspect a scissor lift after each job.
+This ensures that small problems are immediately resolved.

-Most of all, never allow an untrained worker to operate a scissor lift.
+Most importantly, an untrained worker should never operate a scissor lift.
 Even the best-maintained lift can be deadly in the hands of an untrained worker.
-That’s why CerifyMeOnline.net is the best option for improving on-the-job safety.
-Our scissor lift training is OSHA compliant.
-It covers all scissor lift guidelines.
-And the courses can be taken anywhere you have an Internet connection.

 Improve Scissor Lift Safety & Lift Maintenance Requirements Today!